Top 10 Summer Songs

-Sun-soaked lyric: "All you really need this time of year is a pair of shades and an ice cold beer"
+Sun-soaked lyric: "All you really need this time of year is a pair of shades and an ice-cold beer."

-Aquaphobics (or, in Brad's word: "wusses") need not fear this H2O-soaked paean to one of the most essential of all elements.
+Aquaphobics (or, in Brad's words, "wusses") need not fear this H2O-soaked paean to one of the most essential of all elements.
 In spite of the fact that humans are more than 60 percent water, there can never be enough when it comes to wet and wild summer fun.

-Sun-soaked lyric: "By a stream in the country, running barefoot and feeling free"
+Sun-soaked lyric: "By a stream in the country, running barefoot and feeling free."

 Rather than spend time at the beach or a barbecue, Dolly and the object of her affection are getting busy among the dandelions.
 We're not sure what candy wine is, but it sounds like just the thing to serve with a PG-rated summer fling.

-Sun-soaked lyric: "The sun and the sand and a drink in my hand with no bottom"
+Sun-soaked lyric: "The sun and the sand and a drink in my hand with no bottom."

-Sun-soaked lyric: "You'll see rock-hard bodies and bikini hotties/And everybody's got it goin' on"
+Sun-soaked lyric: "You'll see rock-hard bodies and bikini hotties, and everybody's got it goin' on."

 Faith joins the "barefoot ladies and tricked out Mercedes" crowd.
 But if straw sombreros and T-top Camaros are more your speed, there's a parking place for you, too.
 Who wouldn't want to join in on this Mississippi girl's good time in the summer sun?

-Sun-soaked lyric: "You had a suntan line and red lipstick/I worked so hard for that first kiss"
+Sun-soaked lyric: "You had a suntan line and red lipstick / I worked so hard for that first kiss."

-Barbecue-stained T-shirt aside, a teenage boy's chance encounter with a hottie in a miniskirt on Labor Day sounds like an unforgettable late season fantasy.
-Flash forward a few years and those sweet summer memories are still strong.
+Barbecue-stained T-shirt aside, a teenage boy's chance encounter with a hottie in a miniskirt on Labor Day sounds like an unforgettable late-season fantasy.
+Flash forward a few years, and those sweet summer memories are still strong.

-Sun-soaked lyric: "The hot July moon saw everything/My first taste of love, oh, bittersweet"
+Sun-soaked lyric: "The hot July moon saw everything / My first taste of love, oh, bittersweet."

-Sun-soaked lyric: "And when it gets a little bit hotter, we'll take off on out in the water"
+Sun-soaked lyric: "And when it gets a little bit hotter, we'll take off on out in the water."

 An intoxicating romance is just the thing to keep a buzz going all summer long.
-So what if the object of your affection is a bit elusive (as depicted in Luke's drama-filled video)?
+So what if the object of your affection is a bit elusive (as depicted in Bryan's drama-filled video)?
 The results can be sweeter, even after the buzz wears off.

-Sun-soaked lyric: "Makin' waves and catchin' rays up on the roof, jumpin' out the back, don't act like you don't want to"
+Sun-soaked lyric: "Makin' waves and catchin' rays up on the roof / Jumpin' out the back, don't act like you don't want to."

 Credit for the first pontoon boat goes to Minnesota farmer Ambrose Weeres.
 Sixty years after his invention, a quartet of country stars has made them the hottest summer accessory since the jet-ski.
 Thanks to Little Big Town, motorboatin' will once again only bring to mind one recreational activity.

-Sun-soaked lyric: "Down by the river on a Friday night/Pyramid of cans in the pale moonlight"
+Sun-soaked lyric: "Down by the river on a Friday night / Pyramid of cans in the pale moonlight."

 A burger and a grape snow cone aren't much consolation when it's obvious what you're really after.
-But Alan and friends still manage to make a party -- and learn a few life lessons -- out of stacking cans and swapping stories by that muddy Georgia river.
+But Jackson and friends still manage to make a party -- and learn a few life lessons -- out of stacking cans and swapping stories by that muddy Georgia river.